GitJuski/Linux-servers/h5-GJ.md

 ![0](Screenshots/3/1.png)

 This screenshot is still valid even though I've updated the system in between.
 I should provide some information on the specs listed, so that those who aren't as tech-savvy can understand the starting point as well.
 - OS Name - This is the operating system name.
 Windows 11 is the newest Windows OS.
-Pro version is a version with some additional accessories.
+Pro version is a version with some additional features.
 The home version is the usual version people use at home and the pro version is more tailored towards business use.
 - Microsoft is the manufacturer of the said OS.
 - System manufacturer is the manufacturer of the laptop that I used.
 Here it is Lenovo.
 - System type - x64-based is the norm these days.